-The eight-county Houston-Galveston-Brazoria Consolidated Metropolitan Statistical Area (CMSA) has been federally designated as the Transportation Management Area (TMA) for the Houston-Galveston region.
-The Houston-Galveston TMA counties are Harris County, Brazoria, Fort Bend, Waller, Montgomery, Liberty, Chambers, and Galveston counties, and cover an area of about 7,809 square miles.
+The eight-county Houston MPO metropolitan planning area is formed by Harris, Brazoria, Fort Bend, Waller, Montgomery, Liberty, Chambers, and Galveston counties, and cover an area of about 7,809 square miles.

 The 2016 model contains 5,263 traffic analysis zones (TAZs), of which 5,217 are internal zones and are 46 external zones (or stations).